Rooted in Nature, Adventure Lived.

 My website

-Welcome to the Safari Arie website as I attempt to document my jungle living lifestyle in the jungles of Belize.
+Welcome to Safari Arie, where I share my life and adventures living in the jungles of Belize.

-Ideally, a website has a single focus to attract a specific target audience.
-However, mine does not have a single focus.
-Instead, my main focus is living life in the jungles of Belize and the daily adventure that naturally occur.
-As a result, this website has become a hodge-podge of many subjects and themes.
+Ideally, a website has a single focus to attract a specific audience, but mine is a little different.
+My main focus is life in the Belize jungle, capturing the daily adventures, challenges, and lessons that come with it.
+As a result, the site covers a mix of subjects and themes, including:

->documentation of my 26,000 km bike ride across Canada, the US and Mexico to my home in Belize
+➡️ Bike ride adventures — my 26,000 km journey across Canada, the US, and Mexico to reach Belize.

 Expanding on these categories